[updated April 2020]

-Last week, in Part 1, I wrote about how to live simpler.
+Last week, in Part 1, I wrote about how to live simpler and save money by reducing consumption.
 Not only does this free my mind and space and allows me to focus more on the things that make me happy, it saves me money at the same time.

 Nowadays, I’ve learned a lot of tricks to save money, which to me, means I’m making money.